biskark/vim-ultimate-colorscheme-utility/README.md

 Quick Usage Guide
 =================
-Note: All mappings are customizable, view the helptags for more information.
+Note: This is not a complete list and all mappings are customizable, view the helptags for more information.

 ```vim
 <leader><leader>a    " Adds the current colorscheme to favorites